 This page contains procedures and tasks that project staff use to request wetland information from region or headquarters wetland staff or wetland consultants.
-Chapter 431 of the Environmental Procedures Manual (EPM) contains information about wetland plolicies.
+Chapter 431 of the Environmental Manual (EM) contains information about wetland policies.

 Procedures for Determining Presence or Absence of Wetlands and Waters

 - PRO 300-a: Determining Presence or Absence of Wetlands and Waters (pdf 41 kb) This procedure may be appropriate for the Environmental Review Summary and is required for the Environmental Classification Summary to determine if wetlands are absent.
 Wetland Inventory field work also provides information for early mitigation planning.

 - Task 300-a: Inventorying Wetlands and Waters (pdf 41 kb) outlines work conducted by a wetland biologist to determine if wetlands and waters are present or absent.
 This level of work does not include determining the boundaries of wetlands and waters.

 - PRO-431-a: Assessing Wetlands Waters and Streams (pdf 47 kb) -This procedure is required for an Environmental Classification Summary if wetlands are present.
 It delineates the wetland/upland boundary, provides the wetland category and describes wetland functions.

 - Task 431-a: Conducting Assessments of Wetlands and Waters(pdf 47 kb) – outlines work conducted by a wetland delineator to determine the boundaries of wetlands and waters.
 This level of work is appropriate for Scoping when wetlands are present, NEPA, Design and PS&E stages.
 It also supports mitigation design and is used as partial evidence that mitigation goals have been met at the end of monitoring.

 - Useful resources include additional details on Wetland Assessment, a Delineation and Assessment Toolbox and a Scope of work template (pdf 131 kb) for consultants.